flogothetis/Autonomous-Agents/README.md

 The folders include:

--E-puck Robot: Simulation of a robot that reads landsmarks and walk through a maze (Code: Java).
+- E-puck Robot: Simulation of a robot that reads landsmarks and walk through a maze (Code: Java).

--Nao Simulation: Simulation of Nao Robot playing football and working out (Code: Java).
+- Nao Simulation: Simulation of Nao Robot playing football and working out (Code: Java).

--Nao Real Robot: Νao throws the ball away (Code: Java).
+- Nao Real Robot: Νao throws the ball away (Code: Java).